fl101/awardfares-blog/_posts/2020-08-31-eurobonus-star-alliance-awards-partially-resumed.md

 | Book with 2-4-1 vouchers for SAS and Star Alliance award flights| Yes |
 | Book with FlyPremium for SAS award flights | Yes |

-Note that for 2-4-1 vouchers that expire at the end of 2020 used for a flights that take place during 2021, if the flight gets cancelled then your voucher will get extended.
-This is normally not the case.

 ## How to Book
 To book a Star Alliance award flight with a 2-4-1 voucher, contact the Tallinn service center.
 Opening hours and contact details for booking via phone: